What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 The entourage effect is a hypothesis proposed in 1998 by Raphael Mechoulam and Shimon Ben-Shabat.
 A 2011 review in the British Journal of Pharmacology described evidence of synergy between cannabinoids and terpenes.
 CBC is one of the key "amplifiers" in this model – it enhances the effects of THC and CBD without producing any strong effects of its own (British Journal of Pharmacology, 2011).

-CBC + CBD Synergy
+Synergy of CBC + CBD

-CBC + THC Synergy
+Synergy of CBC + THC

 What products contain CBC?